 Case Report Format

 The format for the case report will be dictated by the target journal.
-A typical case report includes the title, abstract, introduction, case description, and the discussion.
-In some cases, there may also be a conclusion and a patient’s perspective.
+A typical case report includes the:

 The most important thing to bear in mind when it comes to how to write a case report is the purpose of writing one – which is to raise awareness about any unusual cases seen during the course of one’s medical practice.
 It is important to adhere to the case report format prescribed by the journal.
 It is also important to obtain required patient consent and to follow the guidelines specified by the respective institutional review board.